Rural America watches pandemic erupt in cities as fear grows

 The town’s older residents, he said, are “aggressively upset” even though no one there has been diagnosed yet.

-In Alaska’s Point Hope, an Inupiat whaling village at the edge of the Arctic Ocean nearly 700 miles (1,130 kilometers) north of Anchorage, tribal leaders have been preparing and discussing potential issues, including air travel into town.
-The state’s limited road system doesn’t reach the town of 900 people, which relies on planes for much of its connection to the outside world.
+In Alaska’s Point Hope, an Inupiat whaling village at the edge of the Arctic Ocean nearly 700 miles (1,130 kilometers) north of Anchorage, tribal leaders have been preparing and discussing potential issues such as air travel into town.
+The state’s limited road system doesn’t reach the community of 900 people, which relies on planes for much of its connection to the outside world.

-Concerns over the virus have already shut down the school and youth recreation center, and food is now delivered to elders instead of letting them congregate for daily social meals.

-One of the two airlines that serve Point Hope will begin restricting flights this week to cargo and passengers with medical or other essential needs.
+This week, one of the two airlines that serve Point Hope will begin restricting flights to cargo and passengers with medical or other essential needs.

-Some residents worry the recent deaths of two elders could still bring out-of-town mourners by plane for the funerals.
+Still, residents worry the recent deaths of two elders will bring out-of-town mourners for the funerals.

 “We have all kinds of different people who come into our village,” said acting Mayor Daisy Sage.
 “This coronavirus is serious.”